MinBZK/example-data-science-project/README.md

 4. serving a result
 5. monitoring

-The steps does not follow a linear path, but actually loops back whenever one notices models do not have wanted features.
+The steps do not follow a linear path, but actually loops back whenever one notices models do not have wanted features.

 ## Tools used